What is a Dental Crown?

 What are CEREC® – Same Day Crowns?

 Get beautiful crowns with CEREC® one-visit dentistry at our office in Sherwood, OR.
-The CEREC® System (Chairside Economical Restoration of Esthetic Ceramics) is a multi-instrument system that allow our dentists to create and place custom-fit ceramic restorations in one dental visit.
+The CEREC® System (Chairside Economical Restoration of Esthetic Ceramics) is a multi-instrument system that allows our dentists to create and place custom-fit ceramic restorations in one dental visit.

 How long does the CEREC® procedure take?